fetlang/fetlang/docs/variables.md

 # Variables

 ## Tokenizing/Identifiers

-Variables names are case insensitive.
-Characters that can be used in an identifier can be, but is not limited to: alphanumeric, an underscore, a hyphen, or a space may be used.
-Tokenization ends at a newline, a keyphrase, or the start of a literal.
+Variable names are case-insensitive.
+Characters that can be used in an identifier can be, but are not limited to: alphanumeric ASCII, underscores, hyphens, or spaces.
+Tokenization ends at a newline, a keyphrase, or at the start of a literal.

 Identifiers expressing possession are the same as their possessor.
 For